JuiceDollar/smartContracts/README.md

 10. Minters are no longer authorized to execute SendFrom and BurnFrom from any address. https://github.com/JuiceDollar/smartContracts/pull/108

 ## Savings
 The lock-up of 3 days has been removed without replacement.

-## DEPS Wrapper
-1. FPS has been renamed to JUICE
-2. WFPS has been renamed DEPS
-(so “w” is no longer used for “wrapped” but the non-wrapped version is now called “native”)

 ## Bridges
 Frankencoin had a single bridge to XCHF from Bitcoin Suisse